Boys Village: In popular culture

 In 2010, the Welsh post-hardcore band Funeral For A Friend shot the video there to their song "Serpents in Solitude" from their EP Young and Defenceless.

 In 2011, the English band Deaf Havana filmed the video there to their song "I'm A Bore, Mostly".
 The graffiti featured in this video is genuine.

 In 2011, the BBC aired a short film, Boys' Village, starring students of Stagecoach Theatre Arts and Cardiff High School on BBC2 (Wales).
 The film was subsequently released on DVD as part of the Peccadillo Pictures release Boys On Film X.

 In 2011, The Welsh pop-punk band Save Your Breath shot the video to their song "Nothing Worth Having Comes Easy".

 In 2012, Welsh hardcore band Brutality Will Prevail filmed the video there to their song " The Path".

+In 2019, Doctor Who filmed the series 12 finale episode, "Ascension of the Cybermen", using the village as the last human colony far in the future.

 Popular rumours persist about the village being haunted or plagued by a troubled past.
 To date, no evidence has been found to support these claims.